whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-16-Popsugar-Special-Edition-Holiday-For-Her-Subscription-Box-2015-Review.md

 <DD>Value $167.50</DD>
 </DL>

-<p>This bracelet was revealed prior to shipment and I was a bit undecided whether or not I like it even when I saw the spoiler, and not that I have it on hand, I'm still deciding if I like it or not.
-For one, it does fit me (after a bit of an adjustment), but on the other hand, it's nothing too special and I certainly would not have paid full price for this.
+<p>This bracelet was revealed prior to shipment and I was a bit undecided whether or not I like it even when I saw the spoiler, and now that I have it on hand, I'm still deciding if I like it or not.
+It does fit me (after a bit of an adjustment), but on the other hand, I don't find anything too special about the design and I certainly would not have paid full price for this.
 But all in all, it's a nice addition to the box, and who knows, maybe I'll like it more as I wear it more often.</p>

 <p>Here's a closer look at the cuff:</p>
 <center><a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">